ENO Youth Company Blog 2017/18 - Module 3 Part 2

-Written by Noah, a member of ENO Baylis Youth Company and a Year 10 student at Westminster City School.
+Written by Noah, a member of ENO Engage Youth Company and a Year 10 student at Westminster City School.

 Read Noah’s thoughts his experience of the Youth Company so far and on their third module which responded to ENO’s Production of Philip Glass’s opera Satyagraha.
 Working with director Caroline Williams, composer Pete Letanka and designer Rhiannon Newman, the group explored the themes in the opera of non-violent protest, equality and how to effect change, using these as a springboard to create their own text, music and design work.
 They also met with ENO Head Milliner Megan Bearup to explore mask making for performance.